maximeloizeau/layer-websdk/README.md

 Sometimes it can be useful to load the Identities of people your user interacts with.
 The list of users that is retreived via a Query is the list of people where:

-* They have at some point shared a Conversation with them
+* They have at some point shared a Conversation with your user
-* They called `client.followIdentity(Identity ID)` on  the user
+* Your user called `client.followIdentity(Identity ID)` on them
 * Your server has used the [Platform API](https://developer.layer.com/docs/platform) to make these users follow one another

 This list is useful for generating a list of people to create a Conversation with, and providing both information for rendering them, as well as profile information to show your users.